A248/UUIDVault/README.md

 # UUIDVault
-Many plugins store UUID-name mappings.
-It's time this data is consolidated.
+Many Spigot plugins store UUID-name mappings.
+It's about time this practice was consolidated.